slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 ## Building a production release

 When you execute `npm run dev` you are bundling the code to a temporary directory that the Vite debug HTTP server loads from.
 When you want to bundle your application so that you can deploy to a production environment you need to run `npm run build`.
-This executes the `build` script found in your `package.json` and invokes the `Vite` CLI. `vite build` transpiles, minifies, injects the proper JavaScript, and then outputs everything to a deployment ready version contained in a distribution subdirectory named `dist`.
+This executes the `build` script found in your `package.json` and invokes the `Vite` CLI. `vite build` transpiles, minifies, injects the proper JavaScript, and then outputs everything to a deployment-ready version contained in a distribution subdirectory named `dist`.

 ```sh
 ➜  npm run build